-Manchester Pride returns this month, with the annual festival celebrating the city’s lesbian, gay, bisexual and transgender culture set to be its biggest event yet in 2019.
+Manchester Pride returns this weekend, with the annual festival celebrating the city’s lesbian, gay, bisexual and transgender culture set to be its biggest event yet in 2019.

 And for many, the most exciting part of the weekend is the annual Manchester Pride Parade which sees thousands of people pack the city centre streets to cheer on the hundreds more taking part in the parade to celebrate the LGBT+ community.

 We can expect plenty of colourful outfits this year on the parade as the theme is Deep Space Pride: A Future World of Equality, which acknowledges the 50th anniversary of the Stonewall riots, an event which kick-started the modern LGBT+ pride movement and the force for organising pride marches on a much bigger scale.

 The parade is just one part of the 2019 Manchester Pride festival – which for the first time includes the huge music festival Manchester Pride Live over two days at Mayfield headlined by Ariana Grande, the Gay Village Party headlined by Lulu in the village itself, as well as the Superbia Weekend of arts events, the first Youth Pride MCR, and the ever-poignant Candlelit Village to close the weekend.

 Here’s all the information you need to enjoy this year’s parade, including the timings, route, and best places to watch.